• Skip to primary navigation

 When you're ready to cook, set your smoker up to cook with indirect heat at 225 degrees.
 I use pecan or cherry wood for these pork belly burnt ends.
 If you're looking for other options, most fruit woods will pair well with this recipe.

-Put your seasoned pork belly cubes on a grill rack, and place it in your smoker.
+Put your seasoned pork belly cubes on a grill rack, and place them in your smoker.
 Let the cubes smoke for about 3 hours.
-At the 3 hour mark open up the grill and peak at them, if you're satisfied with the bark, pull them off the smoker and throw them back in the disposable pan.
-If you want a little more bark let them smoke a little longer.
+At the 3-hour mark, open up the grill and peak at them.
+If you're satisfied with the bark, pull them off the smoker and throw them back in the disposable pan.
+If you want a little more bark, let them smoke a little longer.

 pork belly with olive oil